-For years, I have had many opportunities to discuss the tremendous overall benefits of the food you eat and how it works in harmony with your fitness!
+To achieve a healthy lifestyle, the foods you eat should work in harmony with your fitness routine.
 In fact, it is a ratio of 20% fitness experience and 80% dietary input, according to the experts.
 Your food intake can be a powerful force in providing you with good fluids, special electrolytes, and super energy sources following a workout.

 After a workout of course you are going to be tired and maybe a little hungry!
 (But fortunately, it also comes with a sense of well-being as the endorphins begin to release in your brain.)
 Many record that they need some salt, some fluids, and maybe a quick punch of sugar.
 I personally like to suggest the “Eat-Clean Principles” authored by Tosca Reno, in which she suggests:

 Consuming 15g carbs before and >20g protein after your workout.

 I like these thoughts and cannot stress enough that you choose the simplest of carbohydrates and the simplest of proteins in this case.
 Here are some homemade pre- and post-workout snack ideas:

 - You can certainly bring your own supply of fruit or vegetable juices to drink before the workout, or maybe a banana.